Amiga Disk File

-Amiga Disk File (ADF) is a file format used by Amiga computers and emulators to store images of floppy disks.
+Amiga Disk File (ADF) is a file format used by Amiga computers and emulators to store images of floppy disks, a single hard disk volumes (partitions) or complete, partitioned hard disks.

 It has been around almost as long as the Amiga itself, although it was not initially called by any particular name.
 Before it was known as ADF, it was used in commercial game production, backup and disk virtualization.
 ADF is a track-by-track dump of the disk data as read by the Amiga operating system, and so the "format" is really fixed-width AmigaDOS data tracks appended one after another and held in a file.
 This file would, typically, be formatted, like the disk, in Amiga Old File System (OFS).

 ADF

 Most ADF files are plain images of the Amiga-formatted tracks held on cylinder 0 to 79 of a standard 3.5 in double-density floppy disk, also called an 880 KiB disk in Amiga terms.
 The size of an ADF will vary depending on how many tracks have been imaged, but in practice it is unusual to find ADF files that are not 901,120 bytes in size (80 cylinders × 2 heads × 11 sectors × 512 bytes/sector).

 Most Amiga programs were distributed on double-density floppy disks.
 There are also 3.5-inch high-density floppy disks, which hold up to 1.76 MB of data, but these are uncommon.
 The Amiga also had 5.25-inch double-density disks.

+HDF

+HDF files have the same binary format (sector-by-sector copy) as ADF files, but are used to store images of devices other than standard floppy disks.
+Most often, they are used to store just single volume with a filesystem (so they are basically like floppy disks with non-standard sizes), but HDFs can also contain a copy of a complete, partitioned hard disk (with Rigid Disk Block).

+ADZ and HDZ

+ADZ and HDZ files are, respectively, an ADF and HDF files that have been compressed with gzip.
+The typical file extension is .adz or .hdz, derived from .adf.gz (or .hdf.gz).

+Software support

+Amiga

+ADF files can be downloaded and copied to Amiga disks with the EasyADF and various other applications freely available on the Internet.

+Amiga emulators

-The WinUAE Amiga emulator supports all three disk formats, but 3.5-inch double-density is the most common.
+The WinUAE Amiga emulator supports ADF files with all floppy disk formats (3.5" DD and HD, 5.25" DD), as well as single and multiple volume HDF files.

+Unix and Unix-like systems

-ADF files can be downloaded and copied to Amiga disks with the EasyADF application and various applications freely available on the Internet.
-As they are plain disk images, they can be handled by the Unix tool dd.
-On Linux and NetBSD, which support the most common Amiga filesystems, ADF files can be mounted directly.
+As ADF files are plain disk images, they can be handled by the Unix tool dd.
+On Linux and NetBSD, which support the most common Amiga filesystems, ADF files can be mounted directly, either using native system driver or user space fuseadf.